huntdatacenter/docs/docs/service-desk/user-orders.md

 ::: tip Save time

-Send the request from your **organizational email**.
-We use this for identification.
-Request from private email accounts will need additional verification which takes longer to process.
+It saves you time to send us the request from your **organizational email**.
+We use this for identification, and request from private emails need additional verification that takes longer.

 :::

 Send us a regular [email](/contact) with your request if you can't find what you are looking for on the this page.